 What is Breast Cancer?

-Breast cancer is a very common malignancy originating from breast tissue in women.
-The condition has a strong genetic basis and is frequently observed in close relatives.
-Patients may have a palpable breast mass, enlarged lymph nodes in the armpits (axilla), breast pain, dimpling of the skin, or nipple abnormalities.
-Asymptomatic individuals may also be detected by routine breast cancer screening with a mammogram.
+Breast cancer is one of the most common cancers in women and a rare cancer in men.
+It develops from cells that make up the milk ducts and glands in the breast tissue.
+There are many genes that are known to cause breast cancer and this disease is known to have a strong genetic link, frequently appearing in multiple close relatives.
+Patients may have a breast mass, enlarged lymph nodes in the armpits, breast pain, dimpling of the skin, or nipple abnormalities.
+Patients that have yet to develop any masses or symptoms may also be detected by routine breast cancer screening with a mammogram.

-Patients with advanced disease have a poor prognosis, but screening mammography has resulted in a significant decrease in the prevalence of the condition.
-Despite this, breast cancer is a leading cause of cancer death and overall mortality in the United States.
+Patients with advanced disease have a poor prognosis, but screening mammography and early detection of breast cancer have resulted in a significant increase in survival rate.
+Despite this, breast cancer is still a leading cause of cancer death and overall mortality in the United States.

 What Causes Breast Cancer?